 TWO TYPES OF MANGE, THREE TYPES OF MANGE MITE

 Demodex cati and Demodex gatoi are the two main Demodex mites of the cat with a third species recently described but yet unnamed.
-Demodex cati is long and slender resembling a short-nosed alligator while Demodex gatoi is short, stubby with hardly has any tail at all.
+Demodex cati is long and slender resembling a short-nosed alligator while Demodex gatoi is short, stubby and hardly has any tail at all.
 The unnamed mite is slightly bigger than Demodex gatoi but also short-tailed.

 (Graphics courtesy of Dr. Carol Foil.
 Used with permission)

 Most of the time diagnosis is confirmed with a skin scraping or similar skin sampling technique.
 Occasionally mites are found during examination of a fecal sample because itchy cats will groom and swallow their skin mites (especially in the event of Demodex gatoi infection where the mites are very superficial in the skin and readily licked away).
 If skin scrapes are negative for an itchy cat, a fecal sample is a good way to cover all bases.
 It is important to determine which mite is present as the treatment and consequences will be very different

 When disease is caused by Demodex cati the mites are fairly easy to find.
 With Demodex gatoi, a small number of mites can lead to a great deal of inflammation.
 The smaller numbers make them harder to find.
 Sometimes we must go by response to treatment to diagnose Demodex gatoi as they are elusive.